Skip to main content

 Background and Aim

-• There is significant interest and expectation, both inside and outside the company, regarding business-driven efforts to address human rights issues.
+• There is growing interest and rising expectations both within and outside the company regarding efforts to address human rights issues through our business activities.

 • In particular, as a corporate group that connects people, towns and communities to the future, we have a responsibility to realize a sustainable society in which everyone can experience wellness.